adarsh98261/Conditional_GAN/README.md

-# Deep Learning Project: Generating Realistic Images from Sketches using CGAN
+# Deep Learning Project: Generation and Segmentation of Skin Lesion disease images(ISIC dataset) for Medical Imaging using Conditional GAN's

 ## Objective